mpk-scan/mpk-scan/README.md

 # mpk-scan
-A command-line tool to scrape front-end JavaScript files from websites and scan them for security vulnerabilities using Semgrep rules to detect malicious code patterns.
+CLI to scrape front-end JavaScript files from websites and scan them for security vulnerabilities using Semgrep rules to detect malicious code patterns.

 Supports optional S3 bucket integration.

 # Requirements